websight-io/docs/docs/docs/quick-start/index.md

 !!! info "Prerequisites"

-    Before going any further, please make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine.
-Docker Desktop supports Windows, macOS and Linux.
+    Before going any further, please ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and launched on your machine.
+Docker Desktop supports Windows, macOS, and Linux.

 ## Part A: Run a local instance using Docker